metamorph-inc/openmeta-mms/docs/introduction/introduction.rst

 How to Use This Documentation
 -----------------------------

-This documentation should be used a both an installation guide and primer for those who are beginning to learn OpenMETA as well as a reference guide for experience users.
+This documentation should be used as both an installation guide and primer for those who are beginning to learn OpenMETA as well as a reference guide for experienced users.

-The :ref:`installation` chapter explains all you need to know to set up the tools on your computer.
+The :ref:`installation` chapter explains how to set up the OpenMETA tools on your computer.

 The :ref:`concepts` and :ref:`tutorials` chapters explain the key concepts